Agnes Benítez

-Agnes Benítez is a Puerto Rican model and beauty pageant titleholder who won Miss Earth Puerto Rico 2011 and represented her country at Miss Earth 2011 but unplaced.
+Agnes Benítez is a Puerto Rican beauty pageant titleholder who won Miss Earth Puerto Rico 2011 and represented the territory at Miss Earth 2011.

 Beauty Pageants

 Miss Puerto Rico Universe 2009

 On October 22, 2008, Agnes competed at the Miss Puerto Rico Universe 2009 pageant representing the state of Cataño.
 Agnes became one of the final six finalists in which she then placed as the 4th Runner-up.

 Nuestra Belleza Latina 2009

 In the spring of 2009 Agnes participated in Univision's reality contest Nuestra Belleza Latina 2009, where she placed as one of the twenty semi-finalists, but was eliminated right before the final twelve finalists were chosen.

 Miss Tourism Queen International 2009

 On August 28, 2009, Agnes competed at the Miss Tourism Queen International 2009 pageant representing her country Puerto Rico.
-Agnes became one of the twenty semi-finalists and obtained the title of Continental Queen of Americas.